dclaxto1/Final-Project/README.md

 Current AND former smokers are more likely to develop diabetes. <br />

 Seniors (61+) are the most vulnerable group with 22.23% of seniors having diabetes.**<br />

+## File notes <a name="file-notes"></a>
+The resources folder contains the csv data which we used to form dataset. <br />
+The Main_ETL.ipynb file contains our ETL code.<br />
+The Machine_Learning_Code_1.ipynb file contains the main mechine learning model code. <br />
+The Tableau Module 18.twbx contains the Tableau workbook with our visualizations